earlchew/pidsentry/README.md

 * If configured to maintain a pid file, the pidsentry shall create a pid file for the child process.
 * A pid file shall uniquely identify a process, even if that process has terminated.
 * The pidsentry shall optionally monitor stdout of the child process.
-* If the pidsentry is monitoring stdout of the child process, and if the child process has terminated, the pidsentry shall drain stdout before terminating.
+* If the pidsentry is monitoring stdout of the child process, and if the child process has terminated, the pidsentry shall use a timeout interval to drain stdout before terminating.
 * If the pidsentry is monitoring stdout of the child process, and if the child process has stopped, the pidsentry wait for the child to continue before continuing to monitor stdout of the child process.
 * If the pidsentry is monitoring stdout of the child process, and if stdout of the child process is silent for a timeout interval, the pidsentry shall kill the child process.
 * If the pidsentry hangs, the pidsentry shall kill itself and all processes in the child process group.